marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/c++-modules.rst

   Entities may be multiply defined across different header-units.
   These must be de-duplicated, and this is implemented across imports, or when an import redefines a textually-defined entity.
-However the reverse is not implemented-textually redefining an entity that has been defined in an imported header-unit.
+However the reverse is not implemented---textually redefining an entity that has been defined in an imported header-unit.
 A redefinition error is emitted.